 Review a consolidated presentation of the latest legal proceedings or filter updates by state below.

-Senate Bill 328 seeks to increase the tax rate on the sale of beer, wine, liquor and hard cider.
+Dying in committee, Senate Bill 328 sought to increase the tax rate on the sale of beer, wine, liquor and hard cider.

 Signed by the Governor, H.B.
 541 changes the definition of “small brewery” to allow annual production up to 60,000 barrels (from the current 10,000) and would include the production of all affiliated companies and beer …More

 Passing the Assembly, A.B.
 431 authorizes a person to operate one or more brew pubs in this State and increases the number of barrels of malt beverages that such a person may manufacture for all …More

 Failing to advance, H.B.
 853 sought to allow a manufacturer or importer of beer or malt beverages to give or sell branded glassware to vendors licensed to sell beer or malt beverages for on-premises consumption.